 PRODUCT_COMPATIBLE_PROPERTY_OVERRIDE := true).

-To test devices launching with Android 9 with CTS-on-GSI, use the build targets for the Android 9 GSI.
+To test devices launching with Android 9 with CTS-on-GSI, use the Android 9 GSI build targets.

 Android 9 legacy GSI changes

 Devices upgrading to Android 9 can use a legacy GSI